PixelCoda/lifx-rs/README.md

 ## Description

-A synchronous + asynchronous library for communicating with the LIFX-API.
+A synchronous + asynchronous library for communicating with the official LIFX-API and the unoffical offline API.

-## Supported API Methods:
+## LIFX-API Supported Methods:
 * List Lights
 * Set State
 * Set States